 Dr. Benson has advanced training in implant dentistry and can help edentulous patients achieve a stable new smile with an implant-supported denture.
 Using several strategically placed implants that hold your denture in place, implant dentures are permanent and stable.
 Dental implants can create a more stable bite, longer-lasting restorations, and ease of use.
 Securing dentures with implants also reduces the risk of jawbone deterioration.

 For implant-secured dentures, we begin treatment by taking dental impressions to create a temporary denture.
 Then, we place the implants.
 We place the implant posts underneath the gums in the jaw bone.
 Over time, the implants fuse with the jaw bone in a process called osseointegration to create a stable foundation for the dentures.
 Once patients gums have healed and the implant has fused with the jawbone, we place an abutment.
 The abutment is what the dentures will attach to.
 Once we attach your dentures to the abutment, patients leave our office with a new, functioning, and aesthetically pleasing smile.

 The process of placing an implant denture may require several months of healing between the two major phases of treatment.
 Dr. Benson will recommend the most suitable plan for replacing your teeth, and in some cases, immediate placement is possible with advanced planning.

 We offer the benefit of in-house digital technology and the ability to perform all phases of treatment in our office.
 This consistency of care supports a successful outcome and helps patients feel more comfortable throughout the process.

-Are you missing multiple or all of your permanent teeth?
-Schedule a dental appointment with Dr. Melvin Benson online.
-You may also call 941-270-9755.
+Are you missing multiple teeth or all of your permanent teeth?
+Schedule a dental appointment with Dr. Melvin Benson by calling our office at 941-270-9755.
 You can also request an appointment online by filling out the form.